MaxCoGa/pp/README.md

 #### TODO command:
-- up FLAG -> upgrade only the packages based on their flag
 - c PACKAGENAME -> compile the package if available. should be PACKAGENAME_C in pkg_list. i PACKAGENAME_C will result in the same behavior if choosen

 ## TODO